Can Pigs Eat Tomatoes, Potatoes, Peppers (Or the Plants)?

 • Vomiting

-If a pig consumes a large enough quantity of solanine, it will lapse into a coma and, most probably, die.
+If a pig consumes enough solanine, it will lapse into a coma and, most probably, die.

 Fortunately, the amount of solanine in the green caps on top of the tomato is so tiny that they present little danger for large pigs.
 Nevertheless, you should remove as many as possible, especially when feeding tomatoes to mini pigs.